-Notice is hereby given that the annual meeting of the stockholders of IES Holdings, Inc., a Delaware corporation (the "Company"), will be held on Thursday, February 23, 2023, at 10:00 a.m.
-Central Standard Time, via live audio webcast accessible via the Internet at www.virtualshareholdermeeting.com/IESC2023, for the following purposes:
+Notice is hereby given that the annual meeting of the stockholders of IES Holdings, Inc., a Delaware corporation (the "Company"), will be held on Thursday, February 22, 2024, at 10:00 a.m.
+Central Standard Time, via live audio webcast accessible via the Internet at www.virtualshareholdermeeting.com/IESC2024, for the following purposes:

-- 1. To elect six directors named in the accompanying proxy statement to the Company's Board of Directors to serve until the 2024 annual stockholders' meeting and until their respective successors have been elected and qualified. - 2.
-To ratify the appointment of Ernst & Young LLP, independent auditors, as the Company's auditors for fiscal year 2023. - 3.
+- 1. To elect six directors named in the accompanying proxy statement to the Company's Board of Directors to serve until the 2025 annual stockholders' meeting and until their respective successors have been elected and qualified. - 2.
+To ratify the appointment of Ernst & Young LLP, independent auditors, as the Company's auditors for fiscal year 2024. - 3.
 To approve by advisory vote the compensation of the Company's named executive officers. - 4.
-To approve by advisory vote the frequency of the stockholders' advisory vote on the compensation of the Company's named executive officers. - 5.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-The holders of record of the Company's common stock, par value \$0.01 per share, at the close of business on December 27, 2022, are entitled to notice of, and to vote at, the meeting with respect to all proposals.
+The holders of record of the Company's common stock, par value \$0.01 per share, at the close of business on December 27, 2023, are entitled to notice of, and to vote at, the meeting with respect to all proposals.